Feature Interaction Aware Automated Data Representation Transformation: Related Work

 \section{Related Work}

-\textbf{Hierarchical Reinforcement Learning(HRL).} HRL has been widely employed to address various sequential decision-making problems~\cite{barto2003recent}.
-It enables simultaneous learning at multiple resolutions to accelerate the learning process~\cite{dayan1992feudal}.
+\textbf{Hierarchical Reinforcement Learning(HRL).} HRL enables simultaneous learning at multiple resolutions to accelerate the learning process~\cite{dayan1992feudal}.
 Hierarchical structures incorporate sub-goal information~\cite{parr1997reinforcement}, enhancing existing options~\cite{sutton1999between}.
-Value functions can be decomposed into individual sub-goals, facilitating the sharing and reuse of sub-goal information in HRL~\cite{dietterich2000hierarchical}.
-These hierarchical approaches offer numerous benefits, including improved exploration and learning efficiency~\cite{dietterich1998maxq} and decision-making abstractions~\cite{konidaris2019necessity}.
+Value functions can be decomposed into individual sub-goals, facilitating improved exploration and learning efficiency~\cite{dietterich1998maxq} and decision-making abstractions~\cite{konidaris2019necessity}.
 In~\cite{tessler2017deep}, a deep HRL framework in lifelong learning is proposed, while ~\cite{nachum2018data} introduces HRL with learned goals for conveying instructions between policy levels.
 However, none of these methods are not suitable to be directly applied to learn strategies for AutoFE.